Selling a House With Fire Damage for Its Best Value

 Of all the horrible things that could happen to your home, a house fire is among the most serious.
 It’s particularly devastating if you were hoping to sell your home soon, because now you’re worried about the challenges of selling a house with fire damage.

-A house marred by flames and smoke often bears scars that go beyond physical deterioration, leaving prospective buyers wary of potential underlying issues and the home’s history.
+A house marred by flames and smoke often bears scars that go beyond physical deterioration, with prospective buyers wary of potential underlying issues and the home’s history.

-Gene Darden, a top-selling real estate agent in Birmingham, Alabama, with close to 400 transactions under his belt, has seen his fair share of homeowners struggle with selling a house with fire damage.
+Gene Darden, a top-selling real estate agent in Birmingham, Alabama, with over 520 transactions under his belt, has seen his fair share of homeowners struggle with selling a house with fire damage.

 When selling a house with fire damage, homeowners can choose to sell their home as-is to a cash buyer, or focus on restoring their home to its previous condition and selling to a traditional buyer using an experienced real estate agent.